 The only downside to using their online nutrition calculator is that you can’t customize your order like you can with some other websites.

 For example, if you order a beef taco, it will tell you how many calories it contains with the shell or tortilla.
-There is no way to calculate the numbers without the stuff you won’t be eating, but you can do your best to use it as an approximate measuring device when it comes to counting your macros for the day.
+There is no way to calculate the numbers without the items you won’t be eating, but you can do your best to use it as an approximate measuring device to help you count your macros for the day.